 - H.R.
 4244 (103rd): Transportation Employee Equitable Treatment Act of 1994

 - H.R.
 3821 (103rd): United States Passenger Vessel Development Act

 View All » (including bills from previous years)

 From Jan 1989 to Nov 1994, Unsoeld missed 87 of 2,958 roll call votes, which is 2.9%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records